ishtms/learn-nodejs-hard-way/Readme.md

 # Learn Node.js by building a backend framework

-> This is still a work in progress.
-It's barely 1% of the final content.
-I expect it to be ready pretty soon.

 I've found that one of the best ways to get a handle on a new concept is to start from scratch.
 Begin with nothing, and build it up yourself.
 This approach lets you not only learn how it works, but also understand _why_ it works that way.

 This isn't your average Node.js tutorial or guide.
 It's a detailed walkthrough that shows you how to create a backend framework from the ground up while getting a solid grasp of Node.js's inner workings and it’s standard library.